16 Bible Verses About Praying and Communicating With God

 2. Prayer must contain the words of God; it must be founded upon the words of God.

 3. When praying, you must not rehash outdated issues.
-You should focus on the current words of God, and when you pray, tell God your innermost thoughts.
+Your prayers should relate to the current words of God, and when you pray, tell God your innermost thoughts.

 4. Group prayer must revolve around a center, which is, necessarily, the present work of the Holy Spirit.

-5. All people have to learn how to pray for something.
+5. All people have to learn intercessory prayer.
 This is also a way of showing consideration for the will of God.

 Excerpted from “Concerning the Practice of Prayer”